Experience

 Anchorage, Alaska, July 2013 to July 2018

-Directed the Alaska state office’s Southeast Alaska, Arctic land & marine, and Important Bird Areas science programs.
-Provided conservation strategy and directed a team of scientists in data synthesis, analysis, and visualization to inform environmental policy and achieve conservation goals.
+Led the Alaska state office’s Southeast Alaska, Arctic land & marine, and Important Bird Areas science programs.
+Developed conservation program strategy and innovative data-driven initiatives.
+Oversaw a team of scientists, GIS specialists, and contractors in geospatial data analysis, synthesis, and visualization to build print, digital, and decision-support products to influence policy decisions.
+Frequently interacted with federal agency decision-makers, NGO partners, board members, and donors.

 Spatial Ecologist, Audubon Alaska